Cognigy/Documentation/docs/insights/global-filters.md

 ## Time Span

-To focus on a specific time span, you can either set a preset time frame or select specific dates using a date picker.
+To focus on a specific time span, you can either set a preset time span or select specific dates using a date picker.

-Available preset time frames include:
+Available preset time spans include:

 | Time Span     | Description                                                             |
 |---------------|-------------------------------------------------------------------------|